Malaysia SST on foreign e-services 2020

-Malaysia is to extend Sales and Services Tax liabilities to non-resident providers of electronic services.
-B2B transactions will liable to SST from 1 January 2019, and B2C supplies from the start of 2020.
+Malaysia is to extend Sales and Services Tax liabilities to non-resident providers of electronic services from the start of 2020.

 Currently, online domestic suppliers of digital services are subject to the tax meaning they have an uncompetitive tax position.

-Non-resident providers will have to register with the Customs Department before 1 January 2019.
-Currently, the Inland Revenue Board classified digital marketing payments to non-resident companies as royalty income and liable to pay Withholding Tax (WHT).
+Non-resident providers will have to register with the Customs Department before 1 January 2020.
+Previously, the Inland Revenue Board classified digital marketing payments to non-resident companies as royalty income and liable to pay Withholding Tax (WHT).
 This may create a double taxation liability, although B2B SST transactions may be classified under the ni-rated reverse charge.

 SST replaced the 6% Goods and Services Tax in September 2018.